data-solution-automation-engine/data-solution-framework/Data Integration Framework - Reference Solution Architecture - 4 - Presentation Layer.md

 |  | INTEGER       | Default; logging which process has   inserted the record |
 |            | DATETIME      | This is the time that the record has been   presented to the Data Warehouse environment.
 This is not the system date/time   for insert however, but the processing time for the records to be moved into   the Staging Area. |

-5.2      Helper Area relation to error handling

-Error handling for this area is documented part of the ‘A160 – Error handling and recycling’ document.
-All required error handling concepts (which lead to rejects of records) may be implemented here because information is stored in the Integration Layer as well.

-5.3      Helper Area development guidelines

-·         If the ETL platform supports it, prefix the ‘area’ or ‘folder’ in the ETL tool with ‘300_’ because this is the first area in the third layer in the architecture.
-This forces most ETL software to sort the folders in the way the architecture handles the data

-·         Reuse the Integration Area surrogate keys wherever possible.
-This further strengthens the audit capabilities and provides a standard level key in a Dimension

-## Use of Views

-### Decoupling views

-The Data Warehouse design incorporates views ‘on top off’’ the Presentation Layer (Information Mart).
-This is applied for the following reasons:

-- Views allow a more flexible implementation of data access security (in addition to the security applied in the BI Layer)
-- Views act as ‘decoupling’ mechanism between the physical table structure and the Semantic Layer (business model)
-- Views allow for flexible changing of information delivery (historical views)

-These views are meant to be 1-to-1, meaning that they represent the physical table structure of the Information Mart.
-However, during development and upgrades these views can be altered to temporarily reduce the impact of changes in the table structure from the perspective of the BI platform.
-This way changes in the Information Mart can be made without the necessity to immediately change the Semantic Layer and/or reports.
-In this approach normal reporting can continue and the switch to the new structure can be done at a convenient moment.

-This is always meant as a temporary solution to mitigate the impact of these changes and the end state after the change should always include the return to the 1-to-1 relationship with the physical table.

-A very specific use which includes the only allowed type of functionality to be implemented in the views is the way they deliver the historical information.
-Initially these views will be restricted to Type 1 information by adding the restriction of showing only the most recent state of the information (where the Expiry Date/Time = ‘9999-12-31’).
-Over time however it will be possible to change these views to provide historical information if required.
-On a full Type2 Information Mart, views can be used to deliver any type of history without changing the underlying data or applying business logic.

-## Views for virtualisation

-Another use case for view is for virtualising the Presentation Layer.
-As all granular and historic information is stored in the Integration Layer it is possible, if the hardware allows it, to use views to present information in any specific format.
-This removes the need for ETL – physically moving data – from the solution design.
-Applicability of virtualisation depends largely on the way the information is accessed and the infrastructure that is in place.
-Possible application includes when the BI platform uses the information to create cubes, when information is infrequently accessed or with a smaller user base.